mjuarez4/comp310project/README.md

 Updates:

-How to run with C-11 compiler: g++ -std=c++11 -o token int_stack.cpp token.cpp r-forth.cpp
+How to run with C-11 compiler: cmake -DCMAKE_BUILD_TYPE=Debug -DCMAKE_CXX_STANDARD=11 -S . -B build
- ./token
+		cmake --build build
+./build/r-forth

-Functionality: Maddie 4/17
+Functionality: Maddie
-* testing with main() in token.cpp (don't worry, this will be removed in the final submission, i just made it easier to test input instead of compiling the user interface every time)
-* added a mapping from token to function
+-- testing with main() in token.cpp (don't worry, this will be removed in the final submission, i just made it easier to test input instead of compiling the user interface every time) -- added a mapping from token to function
-    *done by token type
+    --done by token type
-* added a mapping from token to token type
+-- added a mapping from token to token type
-    * planning on controlling input by checking first if token is a : or ; -> if so, push everything onto a stack and handle in custom function (to be built by Nick/Luke)
+    -- planning on controlling input by checking first if token is a : or ; -> if so, push everything onto a stack and handle in custom function (to be built by Nick/Luke)
-* take input as string stack, convert to queue (so that you can see the front/back of input at all times)
-* added compatability for variables and constants
+-- take input as string stack, convert to queue (so that you can see the front/back of input at all times) -- added compatability for variables and constants
-* re-added interactivity on command line
+-- re-added interactivity on command line

 Functionality: Luke 4/18
-* loops are working independently of the rest of the codebase
-* ability to print out the number of each iteration, values, and strings
+-- loops are working independently of the rest of the codebase -- ability to print out the number of each iteration, values, and strings -- arrays
+    -- array numbers -> to delcare array
+    -- 3 cells allot numbers -> declare array size
+    -- 10 0 numbers +! -> assigns value 10 to index 0 of array numbers

 Completed:
-* basic operations (+, -, dup, swap, etc.)
+-- basic operations (+, -, dup, swap, etc.)
-*  variable declaration, constants, and operation (!, @, +!)
+-- variable declaration, constants, and operation (!, @, +!)
-* add booleans (<, >, and, etc.)
+-- add booleans (<, >, and, etc.)
-* interactive feature
+--interactive feature
-* word definitions (functions)
+-- word definitions (functions)
-* do loops
+-- do loops
-* if/then/else

-To do:
-* arrays
+-- arrays
+-- if else then